6 Hours / 6 CEs

 • Intended Audience

-This training is designed for psychologists and mental health professionals who are involved in or interested in forensic psychology, with a particular focus on child custody and parenting evaluations.
+This training is intended for psychologists and mental health professionals who are involved in or interested in forensic psychology, with a particular focus on child custody and parenting evaluations.
 It is relevant for those who conduct forensic assessments, write reports, and provide expert testimony to assist courts in determining the best interests of children.

-• Forensic Psychologist
+• Forensic Psychologists

-• Child Custody Evaluator
+• Child Custody Evaluators

-• Parenting Evaluator
+• Parenting Evaluators

 • Experience Level